 When you go years, or even months, without charging anything on your account, don't be surprised if the credit card issuer cancels the account.
 Your credit card issuer has the legal right to close your credit card account as it deems necessary.
-After all, if you needed it, you'd be using it, right?
+And an inactive credit card is often the prime candidate for being closed.

 Why Creditors Close Inactive Accounts

 What Inactivity Cancellations Do to Your Credit Score

-First, having your card closed could increase your overall credit utilization could increase, depending on the balance on your credit cards .
-Your credit utilization is the amount of your available credit that you're using and counts for 30% of your credit score.
+First, having your card closed could increase your overall credit utilization, depending on the balance on all your credit cards.
+Your credit utilization is the amount of available credit you're using and counts for 30% of your credit score.
 When a credit card gets closed, that credit limit is no longer considered in your credit utilization.
 So, if you have balances on all your other credit cards, your utilization increases.

 For example, if you had a total of $3,000 in credit card debt and a $5,000 total credit limit, your credit utilization would be 60%.
 If a credit card with a $1,000 limit was closed, your credit utilization would rise to 75%.
 A credit utilization that's lower than 10% is ideal.
 Anything above 30% is too much.

 What Can You Do About It

 If you find out your credit card is being canceled because of inactivity, and it's a card you want to keep open, call your credit card issuer and request to keep it open.
 Offer to make a purchase on that account immediately in exchange for having it reopened.

 You may not be able to convince the issuer to reopen a closed credit card, but you may be able to have the credit limit moved to another credit card with that same issuer if you have one.
 While that won't eliminate credit score losses due to a shorter credit age, it will help you in the credit utilization area.

 How to Prevent Inactive Credit Card Closings